 Carnegie Libraries of Kansas

 In 1985, Allen Gardiner had his excellent resource The Carnegie Legacy in Kansas published by the Kansas State Library.
-Unfortunately, it is no longer online (October, 2015).
+Once again, it is online as a pdf file.

 (L) RPPC with annotation on back:

 These cards are Walter Forney's work.
 (I)t is sure a good view of the Library.